Sitecore/Sitecore.Demo.Edge/docs/discover.md

 1. Connect to the Play Summit Sitecore Discover FTP server.
    1. URL and credentials available in Sitecore Discover > Developer Resources > API Hosts > Legacy SFTP DNS.
 2. Upload the CSV files to the `/upload` folder.
+Both category and product feed files need to be present on every upload.
 Override the existing files.